An energy-capacity inequality for Legendrian submanifolds: Introduction

 \subsubsection{Results related to Corollary \ref{cor:nondisp}}

 Chekanov's refinement \cite{QuasiFunctions} of the aforementioned result \cite{Persistance} by Laudenbach--Sikorav establishes the persistence of Reeb chords under general contact isotopies of the zero-section of $J^1M$ -- a set of transformations that obviously is much larger than its subset consisting of the lifts of Hamiltonian isotopies of $T^*M$.
-This can be used to deduce Corollary \ref{cor:nondisp} in the special case when $\Lambda=0_M \subset J^1M$ and when the contact forms all are taken to be standard, i.e.~when
+This can be used to deduce Corollary \ref{cor:nondisp} in the special case when $\Lambda=0_M \subset J^1M$ and when the contact forms are all taken to be standard, i.e.~when

-Recall that in this case the Reeb chords are in bijective correspondence with intersection points under the canonical projection to $T^*M.$ Our result can therefore be seen as a generalization of this result to general contact forms.
+Recall that in this case the Reeb chords between $\Lambda$ and its push-off are in bijective correspondence with intersection points of their images under the canonical projection $ J^1M \to T^*M.$ Our result can therefore be seen as a generalization of this result to general contact forms.
 (Recall that we still have to make the requirement that the contact forms coincide with $\alpha_{\OP{std}}$ outside of a compact subset.)

 In the more general case when $\alpha=\alpha_0,$ and $\sigma(\alpha_0,\Lambda)=+\infty,$ but under the additional assumption that

 is a closed submanifold, the conclusion of Corollary \ref{cor:nondisp} also follows from work of Eliashberg--Hofer--Salamon \cite[Theorem 2.5.4]{LagCont}.